 - The Victorian Underclass: Was Your Ancestor A Criminal?

-If you are interested in attending any of our courses and wish to join a course when dates are set, please ring Karen Walker on 01302 888352 and “express an interest” and we will let you know when alternative/new dates become available.
+If no courses are scheduled and you are interested in attending any of our courses and wish to join a course when dates are set, please ring Karen Walker on 01302 888352 and “express an interest” and we will let you know when alternative/new dates become available.

 - Members: £3.00

 Course Fees include refreshments, handouts & parking.

 Prior booking is essential.

 This new talk will explore how to discover why your ancestor may have moved by following the journey of one local family.
 We will also look at the Whitby Jet industry to consider why skilled men would risk changing their occupation.